kristoff-it/zig-okredis/README.md

 Take a look at the final section of `REPLIES.md`.

 ## TODOS
-- Finish implementing command builders for all the remaining commands
+- Implement remaining command builders
+- Consider making decoding type mismatches consume the right amount of stream
 - Better connection management (ipv6, unixsockets, ...)
 - Streamline design of Zig errors
 - Refine support for async/await and think about connection pooling